 How does it differ from the default Gutenberg table block?
 Since we’re reviewing WordPress table solutions, why not put the differences into the comparison table? 🙂

-Here is the table (we created with the Getwid) that draws a comparison between the blocks.
+Here is the table (we created with Getwid table) that draws a comparison between the blocks.

 As you see, the main benefits of the Getwid block over its core counterpart are the ability to merge/split cells and tweak the cell/table styling.